mvysny/vaadin-on-kotlin/docs/grids.md

 VoK provides means to auto-generate filter components for all bean properties shown in the Grid itself.
 For more information on this topic please read the [VoK Vaadin 8 Utils Documentation](https://github.com/mvysny/vaadin-on-kotlin/blob/master/vok-util-vaadin8/README.md).

+> Note: please make sure to create appropriate database index for every filtrable column, otherwise the database SELECTs would be quite slow.

 ## Editing rows, customizing Grid look and feel